 When the holidays are over, send your cards to St. Jude's Ranch, a nonprofit home for youths that collects old holiday cards for reuse.
 Either cut off the backs of the cards or leave them intact.
 Children at St. Jude's earn money by creating new holiday cards from the old.
 Visit www.stjudesranch.org/shop/recycled-card-program/

 You can also include your Christmas cards in with your city’s regular mixed paper recycling program.
-Do not include foil, ribbon, or photo cards.
+Do not include foil, ribbon, or photo cards with the mixed paper.

 Gift wrap, gift boxes, ribbon and bows

 Gift wrap paper, holiday cards and boxes that are 100 percent paper can be recycled.
-Foil, plastic coating, ribbon, bows and glitter cannot be put into recycle bins.
-Don’t forget to have your recycling container handy while everyone is opening gifts!
-Recycle curbside with your regular weekly paper collection or drop-off the paper at a local Abitibi Paper Retriever container.
-You can also take advantage of over 150 drop-offs for recycling, including mixed paper, in the City of Cleveland.
+Don’t forget to have your recycling container or kraft paper bag handy while everyone is opening gifts!
+Recycle the cards and wrappings with your regular curbside paper collection or take it to a local mixed paper drop-off.
+Please do not include foil, plastic coating, ribbon, bows and glitter in the recycle bins.